'This is no TV series' - Muscat pleads not guilty amid drama in court, outside

 The charges stem from a 2015 agreement with Vitals, a company with no healthcare experience, to redevelop three public hospitals.
 It led to accusations of massive financial mismanagement and corruption.

-The former prime minister was one of 14 individuals and nine companies charged during yesterday’s historic court hearing.
+The former prime minister was one of 14 individuals and nine companies charged during Tuesday's historic court hearing.

+Among them were his former chief of staff Keith Schembri and former minister Konrad Mizzi.

 It was an even longer day for some of the hundreds who answered Labour firebrand Manuel Cuschieri’s call to show up in Valletta to lend Muscat their support.